Framing Your Growth: The Path Towards Instinctive Mastery

 1. Unconscious incompetence

 When you start learning something, you are unaware of your inability to do it well.
-You lack a grasp or even an awareness of how far you have to go, of what even your strength and weaknesses are.
+You lack awareness of how far you have to go and of what your strength and weaknesses are.
 You are a babe in the woods, innocent of your potential and talent.
+Naive.
 You lack any objective gauge of your abilities or progress.
+This is where we all start.

 2. Conscious incompetence

-Gradually as you learn and practice and gain in your knowledge, competency, experience and self-control.
+As you learn, you gain in self-awareness, knowledge, competency, experience and self-control.
 Your short comings begin to dawn on you as your abilities begin to awaken.
 Your path becomes clearer as your grasp of your capacities and deficiencies comes into better focus.

 3. Conscious competence